tapio/live-server/README.md

 	- Library's `noBrowser: true` option is deprecated in favor of `open: false`
 * v0.7.0
 	- API BREAKAGE: LiveServer library now takes parameters in an object
-	- Added possibility to specify host to the lib
+	- Add possibility to specify host to the lib
 	- Only inject to host page when working with web components (e.g. Polymer) (@davej)
 	- Open browser to 127.0.0.1, as 0.0.0.0 has issues
 	- `--no-browser` command line flag to suppress browser launch